ZacParize/robotics/README.md

 ## Synopsis

-Project emulates duel between any participants
+Project emulates duel between any participants.
+Unit tests are in process of writing

 Main entities: